 Closed Thanksgiving Day and Christmas Day

-Last ticket sold one hour prior to closing
+Last ticket sold is one hour prior to closing